Toto-Kotaro-Tanaka/portfolio/README.md

 ## USER & OWNER STORIES

 Users are potential employers, or people who may link me with them.
-Owner is me, Kotaro (Toto) TANAKA who would like to promote myself by providing all the projects that I create on my own during the study in Code Institute and try to engage with as many people as possible to get a job in the programming industry.
+Owner is me, Kotaro (Toto) TANAKA who would like to promote myself by providing all the projects that I created during the study at Code Institute, and try to engage with as many people as possible to get a job in the programming industry.
 There is a link to Linkedin, where users can know about my study & work histories as well as the skills.
-There is a link to GitHub page where I also have some works from the study in Code Institute as well as by self-study.
+There is a link to GitHub page where I also have some works from the study at Code Institute as well as by self-study.

 ## UX 5 PLANES